 Le Bus Direct Line 1 to Orly

-Le Bus Direct (previously Les Cars Air France) is a comfortable limousine coach options from Orly to Paris.
-These buses have seating for all, are air conditioned and has special space for luggage.
+Le Bus Direct (previously Les Cars Air France) is a comfortable limousine coach option from Orly to Paris.
+These buses have seating for all, are air-conditioned, and have special space for luggage.
 Buses now also have USB ports and free wifi.